ContactSign inSign up

 };

-Then apply the mode and the media feature to your stories.
+Then, apply the Modes and the media feature to your tests.

 };